joejknowles/CV/README.md

 took on technical lead responsibilities for an important £multi-billion project within a year of joining the company.

-Now I'm looking for an opportunity to use my skills with React.js to efficiently create excellent user experiences as part of an agile team.
+I'm looking for an opportunity to use my skills with ReactJS to efficiently create excellent user experiences as part of an agile team.

 ## Skills